Les Enfants du Monde

 (This is part one of two.
 See part two here.)

-For ages, I've been meaning to do an article about Les Enfants du Monde (Children of the World) a really neat group of twenty-one bronze statues I discovered over by the Parc de Bercy.
+For ages, I've been meaning to do an article about Les Enfants du Monde (Children of the World) a really neat group of twenty-one bronze statues I discovered by accident over in a weird corner of the Parc de Bercy.
 I know next to nothing about the statues, but I find them absolutely fascinating, not to mention really charming and fun.

 The statues are perched up on a high walkway along the bank of the Seine, in the non-touristy 12th arrondissement, just on the other side of the river from the Bibliothèque Nationale.
 When you first get a glimpse of the statues, you can quickly see that they're all meant to represent different nationalities and cultures.
 And when you take a closer look, you'll find that they all used to have little plaques on their bases, but many of the plaques have been lost or stolen.
 The ones that are still there give the names and nationalities of the statues.
 Of the ones who no longer have plaques, some are pretty easy to figure out, and others, not so much (for me, anyway!).
 All of the plaques that are still there explain that Les Enfants du Monde is a project by Rachid Khimoune, created in 2001.